Updated: Nov 13, 2022

-Our country is pushing a great deal of money into renewable energy, i.e. Solar photovoltaic (PV) Panels and Wind Turbines.
-In the military, we call this, “Good Initiative, Bad Judgment.”
+Our country is pushing a great deal of money into renewable energy, i.e., Solar Photovoltaic (PV) Panels, and Wind Turbines.
+The military would call this, “Good Initiative, Bad Judgment.”

-Pushing for solar PV panels and wind turbines is admirable, but there are less expensive and far more valuable options out there, not to mention having solar PV panels and wind turbines without the proper infrastructure is going to cause major problems in our country.
-Electric cars are going to push up consumption and new power plants are expensive.
+Pushing for solar PV panels and wind turbines is admirable, but there are other less expensive options that should be considered as part of the solution, not to mention having solar PV panels and wind turbines without the proper infrastructure for distribution is already causing problems.
+Electric cars are beginning to push up consumption (and ruining roads) and new power plants are expensive.

-• Solar Water Heaters have to become the standard and replace electric water heaters as the primary water heater.
-This will reduce a family’s and business’s cost in the long run, but more importantly, free up a big portion of electricity for other uses.
-With demand decreasing, electrical prices will go down and reduce the strain on our electrical grid
+Solar Water Heaters should become the standard primary water heater using a secondary electrical water heater as a night-time supplement.
+This will reduce a family’s and a business’s costs in the long run, but more importantly, free up a big portion of electricity for other uses.
+This option has a great return on investment in the "Sun Belt" portion of America.

-• Push for electric cars.
-Reduce our dependence on foreign oil.
-Unfortunately, electric cars are not as good to the environment as some people think (Electric Cars & Batteries Blog)
+Push for electric cars.
+Continue reducing dependence on oil.
+Unfortunately, electric cars are not as good for the environment as some people think.
+(See the Electric Cars & Batteries Blog).
+Nonetheless, reducing oil dependence is a National Security issue and mitigates price shocks to the economy.

-• DC to DC systems are more efficient than any other energy solution.
-Theoretically they can achieve 99.9% efficiency, currently around 95%.
-Since solar PV panels and Wind Turbines create DC power and anything electronic uses DC power, we need to have systems implemented that allows for this high efficiency: i.e.; Solar Panels used for charging a car or powering electronic devices directly
+Direct Current (DC) to DC systems as opposed to Alternating Current (AC) or AC to DC systems are more efficient than any other energy solution.
+Theoretically, they can achieve 99.9% efficiency, which is currently for electric motors around 95%.
+Since solar PV panels and Wind Turbines create DC power and anything electronic uses DC power, we need to have systems implemented that are designed to take advantage of this high efficiency: i.e., PV for charging car batteries, PV to power electronic devices directly.

-o There already are companies out there that have such systems and trying to push their technology.
-One such company invented an ingenious solution a decade ago to use existing electrical wiring to ship both AC and DC, so there will not be any major infrastructure changes.
+There already are companies out there that have such systems and trying to push their technology.
+One such company invented an ingenious solution in the 1990s to use existing electrical wiring to ship both AC and DC, so there will not be any major infrastructure changes.
 You just use a special plug ($1) and plug your electronic device into the wall socket.

-o If you don’t have solar PV panels or a wind turbine, you can still save a great deal of money by having a big AC to DC converter attached next to your circuit breaker running at 95% efficiency, versus having the little power supplies in every electronic device running at a dismal 30-50% efficiency.
+If you don’t have solar PV panels or a wind turbine, you can still save a great deal of money by having a big AC to DC converter attached next to your circuit breaker running at 95% efficiency, versus having the little power supplies in every electronic device such as your computer, your phone charger, your, electric drill charger, etc.. running at a dismal 30-50% efficiency.

-• Natural Gas — the U.S. has a significant reservoir of natural gas.
-We can use natural gas to power many things in our country, i.e. cars, power plants, heating/cooling, etc. In addition, you can also turn natural gas into diesel fuel (gasification).
-This will go a long way towards helping us approach energy independence.
+Natural Gas in the U.S. has a significant reservoir of natural gas, perhaps the world’s largest.
+We can use natural gas to power many things in our country, i.e., cars, power plants, heating/cooling, etc. In addition, you can also turn natural gas into diesel fuel (gasification).
+This will go a long way toward helping us approach energy independence.
 Congress almost passed a resolution to create a gasification plant during the OPEC crisis, but the crisis ended too soon, and we went back to having “cheap” gas.
+Inevitably, the cycle will repeat until there is a bad maneuver by OPEC and gas prices remain high for a sustained period of time.

-• Compact Flourescent (CFL) Bulbs are much more efficient than incandescent bulbs.
-Unfortunately, CFLs are a pollution problem since they contain mercury so they’re not the end all be all solution.
-Light emitting diode (LEDs) are even better and last much longer (50,000 hours, which is about 50 times more than an incandescent bulb, and 3x-9x of CFLs).
+Compact Fluorescent (CFL) Bulbs are much more efficient than incandescent bulbs.
+Unfortunately, CFLs are a pollution problem since they contain mercury so they’re not the end-all be-all solution.
+Light-emitting diodes (LEDs) are even better and last much longer (50,000 hours, which is about 50 times more than an incandescent bulb, and 3x-9x of CFLs).
 LEDs are the future and they’re here, yet there is no law incentivizing people to buy them.
 In Germany, incandescent light sources are banned.
 In America, a major tax should be levied on incandescent bulbs, since some establishments prefer them for ambiance reasons, which is fine; they’ll just have to pay extra.
 Using LEDs will free up electrical demand dramatically.
 The US has started to ban inefficient incandescents, and more bans are due in the coming years…but sometimes, people like the glow of incandescents in certain conditions.
-(It will be comical if a black market for incandescents comes to fruition).
+LEDs have come into prevalence in the markets with varying types of color output options.

 Will we ever get away from using petroleum?
-No, and using “oil” as fuel for vehicles is a big waste.
-There is a limit on how much oil there is in the world and it’s more important to use oil for petrochemicals, then for using it to fuel your vehicle.
-By decreasing the use of oil, both for environmental, economical, and national security reasons, we can do a greater good for ourselves and set an example for the rest of the world.
-The previous list is not going to quench our thirst for energy, but it’ll greatly help offset our country’s increasing demand for energy.
+No. Using “oil” as fuel for vehicles is a big waste and it has so many other uses (i.e. lubrication).
+There is a limit on how much oil there is in the world and it’s more important to use oil for petrochemicals and its many variations.
+By decreasing the use of oil, both for environmental, economic, and national security reasons, we can do a greater good for ourselves and set an example for the rest of the world.
+The forgoing options are not going to quench our thirst for energy, but they’ll greatly help offset our country’s increasing demand for energy.